 Denver Public Library was inherited as their first customer.
 As their reputation for quality spread so did the business.
 In 1948 they hired their first employee to help with the increased workload, which now included the Colorado School of Mines and Colorado State University as regular customers.
 In 1952 the company passed the rigorous inspection of The International Library Binding Institute and has been a member in good standing ever since.

 The company facilities were expanded twice but eventually outgrew the house on Welton Street.
-The new facility was built in 1964 and today is still the home of Denver Bookbinding Company.
+A new facility was built on 17th street in Denver in 1964 and was home to the home of Denver Bookbinding Company until September, 2013, when they moved to their current location at 1401 W. 47th Ave.

 Since Axel’s death in 1972, his daughter, Rita Lundquist, and his granddaughter, Gail Lindley, have maintained the work ethics of quality and craftsmanship that were established early on.
 Today the company is still family owned and proud to be one of Colorado’s largest female owned and operated businesses.
 Keeping with tradition, in 1992, Gail’s daughter Erica joined the firm in a full time capacity.